 Liquibase is an open-source database-independent library for tracking, managing, and applying database schema changes.
 It supports SQL as well as declarative formats such as XML, YAML, and JSON.
-With the Cloud Spanner Liquibase Extension you can enable Liquibase to target Cloud Spanner.
-All Cloud Spanner features, with the exception of some limitations, are supported.
+With the Spanner Liquibase Extension you can enable Liquibase to target Spanner.
+All Spanner features, with the exception of some limitations, are supported.

 Installing the extension